ajkr195/Avni/README.md

 Mulitple Landing pages.

+Mulitple Sidebar examples.

+Mulitple Login/Register examples.

+...and many more....

 Pure (vanilla) Java Script Based.
 Since JQuery is kicked out from Bootstrap 5, NO JQuery or any related dependency is used at all.
 That makes the overall template feather weight.

 <h4> To test persistence of various navbar and color settings try it in Firefox instead of Chrome.
 Chrome does not allow local file's cookies.</h4>